kwakueshun/codeine-overload/content/blog/url-routing-in-swift/index.md

 ### Conclusion
 `Enums` with raw values are a great way to represent stringly APIs in a more expressive and safe manner.
 While it's not a complete replacement for declaring your global constants, it's a technique that's good to keep in mind when setting up any finite set of string values.

-Another pattern that is also common is to have a `struct` or `singleton` class to act as a namespace for a couple of static string constants.
+Another pattern that is a common alternative is to have a `struct` or `singleton` class to act as a namespace for a couple of static string constants.

+If you have any questions, comments and feedback, please feel free to share them on twitter.
+You can find me [@samxeshun](https://twitter.com/samxeshun).

 Thanks for reading!